georgia-tech-db/evadb/docs/source/usecases/homerental-predict.rst

 .. note::

-   Go over :ref:`predict` page on exploring all configurable paramters for the model training frameworks.
+   Go over :ref:`ludwig` page on exploring all configurable paramters for the model training frameworks.

 .. code-block::